tymyrddin/power-and-light-sim/README.md

 └─────────────────────────────────────────────────────────────────┘
 ```

-This maps roughly to the Purdue Model levels you'd find in real ICS environments: from Level 0 field devices
+This maps roughly to the Purdue Model levels used in real ICS environments: from Level 0 field devices
 up through control, operations, and enterprise zones.

-### Network Attack Surface
+### Network attack surface

-The simulator exposes **real network services** on TCP/IP ports that external tools can target:
+The simulator exposes real network services on TCP/IP ports that external tools can target:

 ```
 ┌────────────────────────────────────────────────────────┐